rushfive/RunInfoBuilder/README.md

 The idea is to offer default behavior that's simple and lightweight.
 If your program requires a scenario that doesn't necessarily fit into the group of `SubCommands`, providing this default behavior could be useful.

-Only a single `DefaultCommand` can be configured on the store:
+Only a single `DefaultCommand` can be configured:

 ```
 builder.Commands.AddDefault(new DefaultCommand<TRunInfo>